Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Implementation and Tests in Simulation

-Compared to MSL\_DVST, a more straightforward approach to tackle the robot dimension-variable problem is to directly train a robot with its radius as an additional input, which is referred to as DRL\_RI in this paper.
-We implement DRL\_RI by training a DRL agent in a room with the same layout as the room in Fig. 5(a) but with a big size ($12\times12\text{m}^2$).
-The neural network structure used in DRL\_RI is the same as its counterpart of MSL\_DVST, except that the robot radius is added into input.
-At beginning of each episode, the robot radius is randomly sampled from the uniform distribution\textit{ \( U\left[ 0.2m,0.5m \right] \) }.
-The rest training procedure is the same as PRSAC.
-The trained agent is then tested to perform the same tasks described in Fig. 9.
-The corresponding trajectories of the robot are shown in Fig. 10.
-As shown, when \( R<0.3m \), the robot can complete the tasks but with non-optimal paths.
-Moreover, when the \( R \) reaches 0.5m or above, the robot always crashes into obstacles, suggesting that this approach cannot be deployed to robots with sizes outside the training range.
-Based on the comparison results, it indicates that:
+Compared to MSL\_DVST, for circular robots, an alternative approach to tackle the robot dimension-variable problem is to use SAC to train a robot with its radius as an additional input, which was referred to as SAC\_RI in this paper.
+We implemented SAC\_RI by training a SAC agent in a room with the same layout as the room in Fig. \ref{train1} but with a larger size ($12\times12\text{m}^2$).
+The DNN structure used in SAC\_RI was identical to that of MSL, with the exception that the robot's radius was included as part of the input.
+At the start of each episode, the robot radius is randomly sampled from the uniform distribution\textit{ \( U\left[ 0.2m,0.5m \right] \) }.
+The rest training procedure is the same as MSL without curriculum learning.
+Subsequently, the trained agent underwent testing to perform the same tasks depicted in Fig. \ref{sim_test}.
+The resulting trajectories of the robot were plotted in Fig. \ref{sim_test2}.
+As shown, when \( R<0.3m \), the robot was capable of accomplishing the tasks; however, the paths taken were suboptimal.
+Moreover, when \( R \) exceeded 0.5m, the robot consistently collided with obstacles, indicating that this approach was unsuitable for robots whose sizes lay outside the training range.
+The comparative analysis revealed the following findings: